How Do Booleans Control Program Behavior?

 Check your code against the examples in this section.

-Part 4: Execution Traces
+Part 4: Branching Trace

 bool x = true;